mslinnea/Blur-Text-Wordpress-Plugin/readme.md

 [blur color=#00FF00]This text will be green, even when blurred.[/blur]

 This plugin uses the CSS3 feature "text-shadow" to create the blur and a transparent color font.
-This plugin only works with the following browsers:
-Firefox 3.5+
-Chrome 4+
-Safari 4+
-Opera 9.6+

-This plugin allows you to choose what should be done on unsupported browsers.
-There are currently 3 choices:
-1) blackout - This makes the background color the same color as the text  (default)
-2) none - This doesn't change the text at all.
-3) hide - The text will not be shown on unsupported browsers.

-The fallback is specified like this:

-[blur fallback=blackout color=red]This text will have a solid red background on unsupported browsers.[/blur]

-[blur toggle=click fallback=hide]If you are using IE or another unsupported browser, you will not see this text.[/blur]

 ## Installation